Question: What do you have to do today?

 (Go ahead, take a moment and mentally run down the list).

-If your list is chock full of amazing, congratulations.
+If your list is chock full of amazing, good on you, girl.
 You can stop reading right here.
 Go get started on all of those incredibly fun, fulfilling things to do.

 But if your list feels endless, exhausting, or like a total buzzkill, there’s something — yes, to do — about that.
-It’s called “reframing.”
+It’s called “reframing,” and it’s one of the MVPs of training your brain and feeling better.

-Reframing is a type of neurolinguistic programming — a communication pattern that affects our actions, behaviors and other outcomes.
+Reframing is a technique used in cognitive therapy and neurolinguistic programming.
+The short version: it’s a communication pattern that affects our actions, behaviors and other outcomes.

 - clarifies the conversations you have with yourself